tonai/Lightning-talks/JavaScript/06_JavaScript-templating.md

 * comments
 * partials (include a template in another)

-Each template engine choose it's own syntax for each if this notions.
+Each template engine choose it's own syntax for each of this notions.
+And some of them also allow changing them.

 But 2 styles seems to be quite recurrent.

 ### Mustache style